Events and Readings

 This is a writers group for those who don’t like groups.
 No obedience required.
 We will work on poetry and on the 750-word personal essay, or “lyric essay.”
 Good crit, a built-in audience, great examples to read.
 Eleven weeks to hone craft and follow the path to your own writing practice.

 MARCH 5: “Language is a way of seeing.”‘ One-day writing workshop at “The People Blind” by Peg Butler, a public-art installation in the entrance of the Portland Building.

 MAY: One-month Residency at the Vermont Studio Center.

 Thanks to RACC (Regional Arts and Culture Council) and also to VSC for funding.

 AUGUST 1-2: Sitka Center for Art and Ecology, “The Shore Ode.”
-This writing workshop will take advantage of the nearby beaches, rocky coast, and river-shore.
-We will draw on great and inspiring poems and short prose pieces in this unrecognized but widespread sub-genre. “on the shore of the wide world I stand alone and think. . .” says Keats.
-We’ll do it too, and let the meditations arise and form themselves into beautiful, grounded, soaring work.
+This writing workshop takes advantage of the nearby beaches, rocky coast, and river-shore.
+We draw on great and inspiring poems and short prose pieces in this unrecognized but widespread sub-genre. “[O]n the shore of the wide world I stand alone and think. . .” says Keats.
+We do it too, and let the meditations arise and form themselves into beautiful, grounded, soaring work.

 JANUARY – APRIL: Four months at the Cité internationale des arts, Paris, France.